psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 (OECDF)=
 > Burial Customs
 >
 > In Yorkshire it is customary after a death to send to the friends of the family a bag of biscuits, together with a card bearing the name of the deceased.
 Sometimes these "funeral biscuits" are small round sponge-cakes, and were formerly known as arvel bread- arvel or arval being the ale or feast of the heir when he succeeds to his father's property.
-[Cf. " Forty Years in a Moorland Parish," Canon Atkinson, p.
+[Cf. "Forty Years in a Moorland Parish," Canon Atkinson, p.
 228. 2O2 ] This is a relic of the old pagan funeral feasts, and is not unknown in other parts of England.
 It is probably connected with the curious custom of the Sin-eater, formerly observed in Wales.
 A poor person was hired (one of them is described as "a long, lean, ugly, lamentable rascal") to perform the duties of Sin-eater.
 Bread and beer were passed to the man over the corpse, or laid on it; these he consumed, and by this process was supposed to take on him all the sins of the deceased, and free the defunct person from walking after death.
 The eaters of funeral biscuits in modern times little reflect upon the extraordinary superstition of which these dainties are a relic.

 He also described the Market Drayton tradition described by Gertrude Hope in her [letter](FLKLR:correspondence:1892:hope) to *Folklore* in 1892 and corrected by Hartland in his [first reply](secondcontrov:academy:hartland:firstreply) in the *Academy*.